ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ruby-tracker/Ruby-Tracker.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > Ruby Tracker

-**This page refers to version 0.4.0 of the Snowplow JavaScript Tracker, which has not yet been published.
+**This page refers to version 0.4.1 of the Snowplow Ruby Tracker.
 Documentation for other versions is available:**

 *[Version 0.2][ruby-0.2]*
 *[Version 0.3][ruby-0.3]*

+**Please note** that this version of the Ruby Tracker is dependent upon the [Snowplow 0.9.14 release][snowplow-0.9.14].
+You will need to be running version 0.9.14 or later of Snowplow for events sent by the tracker to be successfully processed.
+Snowplow 0.9.14 contains updates to the Hadoop Enrich and Scala Hadoop Shred jobs to allow the newer self-describing JSON versions which the Ruby Tracker sends.
+For more information, please refer to tickets [#1220][issue-1220] and [#1231][issue-1231].

 ## Contents